-Step 1: The controls came to you partially assembled (if you got the pro axles).
+Step 1: The controls came to you partially assembled.
 The right extension is with the right arm.
 Easiest if you just leave them together.
 Make sure they rotate freely.

 Step 2: Protect the radiator shroud by putting cardboard or something to prevent scratching when doing assembly.
 When you remove the controls or put the new ones on, they have a bunch of wiggle room and you can hit the shroud.

 Step 3: Shift side is easiest.
 Remove the 10mm bolt on the outside of the extension (big one in the center).
 The entire controls will come off at that point but still be attached to the shift rod.
 Then remove the shift rod 8mm bolt.

 Step 4: (This to me is the hardest part) Remove the footpeg from the stock extension by removing the c-clip on the cotter pin.
 Try not to mangle it.
 If you do tweak it (you will) just bend it back into shape and flatten it back up.
 If it is really mangled get new ones from hd.

 Step 5: Install the new toepegs on both arms.
 It has an allen bolt in it so tighten it on by hand and then use an allen wrench on the back to make it nice and tight.

 Step 6: You can install the footpegs now as well or after they are on the bike.
 I find it easier now instead of when the controls are installed.

 Step 7: Attach the new arm to the shift rod.
 You don't need to really tighten it at this point.

 Step 8: Insert the assembly back in the frame like the stock ones and attach with the bolt and bevel washer you got with the controls.

 Step 9: Tighten the outside bolt and the shift rod bolt.
 Test to make sure nothing catches.
 I have had people that the shift rod hit the kickstand but it was because the shift rod was bent.
 Make sure shifting up and down rebounds.